greydevv/pytyper/DOCUMENTATION.md

 > TypeError: SessionData constructor not properly called!

+### get_tests

+`get_tests` is simply a getter for the SessionData's existing list of tests.
+It is best to avoid accessing SessionData's tests attribute directly when attempting to access the SessionData's existing list of tests.
+Instead, use this method to do so.

 ### add_tests

 `add_tests` adds a list of tests to SessionData's existing list of tests.
+As noted in `get_tests`, it is best to avoid accessing SessionData's tests attribute directly when attempting to add tests to SessionData's existing list of tests.
+Instead, use this method to do so.

 - Required parameters (1):
   - **tests** (*list*: *TestData*)